Carlos Batara – Immigration Lawyer header image

 Here’s a tip.

-Consider the example where an immigrant spouse, after a family-based immigrant petition has been approved, is coming into the United States.
+Consider the example where an immigrant spouse, after a family immigration petition has been approved, is coming into the United States.

 In this situation, the immigrant does not become a permanent resident (“a green card holder”) until he receives an immigrant visa and uses it to enter the United States.